Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/Python-Gym-API.md

     return env
 ```

 `<path-to-environment>` is the path to your built Unity executable.
-For more information on building Unity environments, see [here](Learning-Environment-Executable.md), and note the Limitations section below.
+For more information on building Unity environments, refer to [Using an Environment Executable](Learning-Environment-Executable.md), and note the Limitations section below.

-Note that we are not using the preprocessor from Dopamine, as it uses many Atari-specific calls.
+Note that the script is not using the preprocessor from Dopamine, as it uses many Atari-specific calls.
 Furthermore, frame-skipping can be done from within Unity, rather than on the Python side.

 ### Limitations